python/cpython/Doc/reference/import.rst

 Three variables are used by the :term:`path importer`, :data:`sys.path`, :data:`sys.path_hooks` and :data:`sys.path_importer_cache`.
 The ``__path__``
-attribute on package objects is also used.
+attributes on package objects are also used.
 These provide additional ways that the import machinery can be customized.

 :data:`sys.path` contains a list of strings providing search locations for modules and packages.
 It is initialized from the :data:`PYTHONPATH`